dphdmn/betterLeadearboard/README.md

 I did not keep backups of solve data because I'm lazy.

-You can view backups by clonning the repo locally and replacing the backup file as "leaderboard.json".
+You can view backups by clonning the repo locally and replacing the backup file as "data/leaderboard.json" and running it on your server.